jackmcc08/boris-bike-alec-jack/README.md

 11. Using Instance Variables

-- [] Write a feature test for docking a bike at a docking station
+- [x] Write a feature test for docking a bike at a docking station
-- [] Write a unit test for the method you need to add to DockingStation to make docking possible
+- [x] Write a unit test for the method you need to add to DockingStation to make docking possible
-  *When unit test run, .doc_bike return the bike id to us
+  - *When unit test run, .doc_bike return the bike id to us*
-- [] Pass both tests
+- [x] Pass both tests
-- [] Use an instance variable with attr_reader to do a full test-implementation cycle for the second User
+- [x] Use an instance variable with attr_reader to do a full test-implementation cycle for the second User Story above
-- [] Story above
+    - *added tests which docked a bike, checked bike was included in the bikes array, and inspected the bikes array*

 As a member of the public
 So I can return bikes I've hired